Urigo/meteor-client-bundler/README.md

 ##### Options

 - **-src, --source [source-dir]** - A path for a Meteor project which already exists.
 This is useful if you want the bundled packages to have the same versions as in the specified project.
-If not specified, the default packages file will be used instead, which doesn't guarantee that all our packages will be in the bundle, so beware.
+If not specified, the packages specified in the config under the `import` field will be used instead.
 - **-dst, --desination [destination-file]** - The path for the bundled module.
 Defaults to `node_modules/meteor-client.js`.
 - **-cfg, --config [config-file]** - The path for the bundler config file.
 Defaults to `meteor-client.config.json`.
 An example config can be found in the [examples section](#examples).
 The config can contain the following fields:
   - **run-time** - The JSON which will directly be inserted to `__meteor_runtime_config__`.